-Conclusions and Future Prospects
+Conclusions and future prospects

-Non-classical, extra-skeletal effects of vitamin D have been recognized for more than twenty five years.
-Initially, these observations were centered on either the over-production of 1,25(OH)2D in diseases states such as sarcoidosis, or were viewed as secondary activities of the VDR that could provide potential targets for therapeutically administered 1,25(OH)2D.
-The latter fueled many studies of synthetic 1,25(OH)2D analogs as treatment for common cancers and autoimmune disease 128.
-These were aimed at reducing the known hypercalcaemic side-effects of hormonal 1,25(OH)2D but studies were almost universally unsuccessful, at least at the in vivo level.
+Nonclassical, extra-skeletal effects of vitamin D have been recognized for more than 25 years.
+Initially, these observations were centred on either the over-production of $1,25(OH)2D$ in diseases states such as sarcoidosis or were viewed as secondary activities of the vitamin D receptor that could provide potential targets for therapeutically administered $1,25(OH)2D$.
+The latter fuelled many studies of synthetic $1,25(OH)2D$ analogues as treatment for common cancers and autoimmune disease.128 These were aimed at reducing the known hypercalcaemic side-effects of hormonal $1,25(OH)2D$, but studies were almost universally unsuccessful, at least at the in vivo level.

 The new era of vitamin D that has become so high profile over the last few years has taken a completely different approach based on two key concepts.
 The first stems from increasing evidence for widespread tissue distribution of the vitamin D-activating enzyme CYP27B1, thus supporting a more localized, intracrine or paracrine function for vitamin D outside the skeleton.
-Unlike the renal CYP27B1 that supports circulating levels of 1,25(OH)2D, production of the active form of vitamin D at non-renal sites is less likely to be influenced by hormonal regulators such as PTH, and will instead be primarily dependent on the availability of substrate 25OHD.
-Serum levels of 25OHD - in other words the vitamin D status of any given individual - have provided the second, and most contentious, new concept for our changed perspective on vitamin D. Association studies have highlighted potential links between vitamin D status and common human diseases but it is still unclear whether this is causal or due to impaired extra-renal activation and function of vitamin D. Likewise, it is unclear whether the level of vitamin D-sufficiency (50 nM, 20 ng/ml serum 250HD) recently recommended by the IOM is valid for both skeletal and non-skeletal actions of vitamin D. The IOM emphasized the need for more randomized control trials to assess the impact of increased serum 25OHD on extra-skeletal health.
+Unlike the renal CYP27B1 that supports circulating levels of 1,25(OH)2D, production of the active form of vitamin D at nonrenal sites is less likely to be influenced by hormonal regulators such as parathyroid hormone and will instead be primarily dependent on the availability of substrate 25OHD.
+Serum levels of 25OHD - in other words the vitamin D status of any given individual - have provided the second, and most contentious, new concept for our changed perspective on vitamin D. Association studies have highlighted potential links between vitamin D status and common human diseases, but it is still unclear whether this is causal or because of impaired extrarenal activation and function of vitamin D. Likewise, it is unclear whether the level of vitamin D-sufficiency (50 nm, 20 ng/ml serum 25OHD) recently recommended by the Institute of Medicine is valid for both skeletal and nonskeletal actions of vitamin D. The Institute of Medicine emphasized the need for more randomized control trials to assess the impact of increased serum 25OHD on extra-skeletal health.
 Many of these studies are currently underway and notably include several trials aimed at assessing the immunomodulatory impact of supplementary vitamin D, although anticancer effects are also prominent.